xdan/jodit/src/plugins/about/README.md

 # About Jodit

-Plugin adds button with question icon and show dialog with Jodit's version and some information.
+This plugin adds a button with the question icon, which when clicked opens a dialog box with information about the Jodit version and other details.